johan162/hpdf_table/docs/Intro.md

 ## Some Examples

-@note All code examples can be found in the "`examples/`" directory and are thoroughly introduced over the following chapters.
+@note All code examples can be found in the `examples/` directory (and in section [Examples](examples.html)) and are thoroughly introduced over the following chapters.

 ### Example 1 - Plain table with cell labels